freedomofpress/securedrop-docs/docs/deployment/landing_page.rst

 will also need to be plain text, without a hyperlink.
 We recommend using the text below to provide maximum clarity: ::

-    The SecureDrop instance can be found by entering the following address in Tor browser: <short onion address>
+    The SecureDrop instance can be found by entering the following address in the desktop version of Tor Browser: <short onion name>

-    Alternately, you can access the instance in Tor browser via: <long onion address>
+    Alternately, you can access the instance by entering: <long onion address>

 .. warning:: This is a strict requirement for inclusion in